mezz/JustEnoughItems/README.md

 ```

 `<MINECRAFT-VERSION>` can be `1.8` or `1.8.8`.
-See the list of github tags for available JEI versions.
+Join IRC for available JEI versions.
+Soon, they will be auto-uploaded to curse and you can get the version there.

 Join [#JEI on esper.net IRC](http://webchat.esper.net/?nick=JEIGithub...&channels=JEI&prompt=1) for questions or anything else.